OpenROAD-Cloud/frontend-service/README.md

 ## Deployment on a Private Cloud
-Although the publicly available platform enables our research and offers ease-of-use and latest improvements to users around the world, OpenROAD flow can be independently deployed on a private cloud infrastructure.
+Although the publicly available platform enables our research and offers ease-of-use and latest improvements to users around the world, OpenROAD Cloud can be independently deployed on a private cloud infrastructure.
 Follow our [deployment guide](https://docs.theopenroadproject.org/private-cloud.html) to get started.
 You can also seek [help](#help) below.